cardillan/mindcode/doc/syntax/SYNTAX.markdown

 printflush message3
 ```

 The unstable built-in variables are compile-time evaluated when the `builtin-evaluation` option is set to `full`.
-This setting is useful when the program is meant to be only run in the version of Mindustry selected by the `target` option, and not on later versions.
+This setting is useful when the program is meant to be only run in the version of Mindustry selected by the `target` option, and not in any later versions.

-All other built-in constants and variables (that is, those that aren't numerical constants) are compiled into mlog code as is, although Mindcode emits a warning when an unknown built-in variable is encountered as protection against mistyped identifiers.
-Valid built-in variables unknown to Mindcode (provided by a mod, for example) can be declared using the [`#declare` directive](SYNTAX-EXTENSIONS.markdown#declaring-new-built-in-variables) to eliminate the warning.

 > [!NOTE]
 > Assignments to built-in variables aren't supported.